 WE1S takes its place in the evolving branch of the digital humanities called “cultural analytics,” which brings into convergence “distant reading,” text analysis, topic modeling, and other data-analytic methods to study sociocultural, historical, and aesthetic phenomena at collectively significant scales.
 Symptomatic is the advent of the journal Cultural Analytics.
 In addition, WE1S is similar to “new media studies” data-analysis projects in focusing on contemporary media materials in an unclosed, evolving document set.
 Though it does not study social media, its interest in recent and ongoing journalistic media may be analogized to projects like R-Shief that analyze and visualize Twitter.

 Technologically, WE1S contributes to the development of integrated frameworks for data-analysis workflow by creating an adaptable data workflow system that draws on the principles of more complex digital humanities and scientific workflow systems but streamlines them (and translates the idea of “data provenance” in scientific workflow into that of “document” provenance).
 This creates a data-analysis workflow system that is more usable and intellectually graspable for a larger number of digital humanities scholars.
 The main examples of high-powered but complex data workflow systems in the digital humanities at present are the SEASR / Meandre workflows in the HathiTrust Research Center, which allow scholars with advanced technical knowledge to work with large numbers of texts in ordered sequences of data preparation and analysis.
 The main examples of scientific data workflow systems, which are even more powerful and complex, are Apache Taverna, Kepler, and Wings.
 By contrast with such systems, WE1S’s combined Workflow Management System and Virtual Workspace System are similar in their usability to such ready-to-go online or installable digital humanities systems as Voyant Tools and DH Box, though unlike these WE1S is oriented toward allowing researchers to operate structured workflows that chain together tools in series to achieve specific end-goals (e.g., conducting the whole sequence of data ingest, data cleaning, topic modeling, visualization, and ancillary processes that create a topic model of a corpus and present it for interpretative exploration).
 The closest comparison to the WE1S data workflow environment at present is Lexos, developed by the NEH-funded Lexomics project, which provides an online “integrated lexomic workflow” for text ingest, cleaning, analysis, and visualization optimized for the individual researcher or small-team digital humanities project.
 Like Lexos, WE1S relies on technologies that are accessible and familiar to digital humanists (e.g., Web-based markup and scripting and the non-compiled programming language Python).
 Scott Kleinman, one of WE1S’s co-PIs, has been co-PI of the Lexomics project and the developer for Lexos.
-WE1S anticipates synergies between the two projects--for example, using Lexos to generate visualizations and cluster-analyses of topic models that can assist in interpreting topic models.
+WE1S anticipates synergies between the two projects―for example, using Lexos to generate visualizations and cluster-analyses of topic models that can assist in interpreting topic models.